sass/sass/proposal/indented-syntax-improvements.md

 In addition, this proposal adds semicolons to the indented syntax as explicit statement ends, and allows curly braces to wrap blocks.

-This proposal will make it possible to include line breaks by using an order of operations operator, essentially wrapping the expression in parentheses.
+This proposal will make it possible to include line breaks by wrapping the expression in parentheses.

 ```sass
 @font-face